yavarguliyev/invoices_hub_express_js/README.md

 ## 2. Application Layer:

 * Services such as OrderService and UserService interact with domain entities to perform operations.
 They use repositories for data persistence.
-* This layer uses patterns like Command and Observer to handle business logic and notify the system of changes (e.g., notifying the admins when an order is created).
+* This layer uses patterns like Command and Observer to handle business logic and notify the system of changes.

 ## 3. Infrastructure Layer:

 * Handles the technical details such as PostgreSQL, Redis, RabbitMQ, and email notifications.
 * Redis is used to cache frequently accessed data, reducing load on the database.
-* Worker threads handle tasks asynchronously, such as background processing for email notifications or batch updates.
+* Worker threads handle tasks asynchronously.

 ## 4. API Layer: